Munawwar/Stitch/README.md

 define('TI_PROFILE', true);
 ```

-This will give you the total time taken to process the page as an apache header with 'X-ti-' prefix.
+This will give you the total time taken to process the page as an HTTP header with 'X-ti-' prefix.
 The time shown includes the time taken for php engine to parse the pages.

 ####Optimization